-In December of 2017, the cryptocurrency bitcoin witnessed an impressive surge, increasing more than $16,000.
-The ever-increasing demand for bitcoins has left the bitcoin ATM in a bad shape with many not being able to keep up with the demands of investors, resulting in them crashing down!
+In December of 2017, the cryptocurrency Bitcoin witnessed an impressive surge, increasing more than $16,000.
+The ever-increasing demand for bitcoins has left the bitcoin ATM in bad shape with many not being able to keep up with the demands of investors, resulting in them crashing!

-The First Two ATM to Take a Hit
+The First Two ATMs to Take a Hit

 The first two ATMs to take a hit were in Singapore.
-The ATMs, located at two different locations, could not sell bitcoins for three straight days.
+The ATMs, located in two different areas of town, could not sell bitcoins for three straight days.
 With several people flocking to the ATMs to invest in bitcoins, this outcome was not surprising.

-With local banks closing accounts of companies that offer bitcoin services, the three bitcoin ATMs have seen an increase in traffic, as they have been become three of the sought-out ATMs in the country.
+With local banks closing accounts of companies that offer bitcoin services, bitcoin ATMs have seen an increase in traffic, and have been become some of the most sought-out ATMs in the country.

 With cryptocurrency soaring, investors who were unable to invest in bitcoins due to the ATMs being out of order were left frustrated.
 By the time the ATMs were back up, the price of bitcoins had broken all previous records, rising to $17,148!